1. The Problem with Compiler Errors: experts cannot get rid of support requests

 - Use loguru for logging to track every step of the process, including compilation attempts, errors, suggestions, user responses, and loop iterations.

 The architecture of the helper is intentionally lightweight.
-At its core, it acts as a wrapper around the compiler with an LLM bolted on for interpretation.
-The loop works like this:
+It acts as a wrapper around the compiler with an LLM bolted on for interpretation.
+First, the tool runs a standard compiler command (gfortran

 You are an expert Fortran programmer.
 Analyze the following compilation error and provide a simple, concise explanation.{context}